If you want to enhance the performance of your laptop, or extend the lifespan of an old PC, then consider installing a new SSD.

 Looking for installation instructions for a different SSD form factor?
-Check here for instructions for all our drives.
+Check here for instructions on installing an mSATA SSD, or visit SSD Support for all our drives.

-You'll need your computer, a screwdrive, your new Crucial SSD, and your computer's owner's manual.
+You'll need your computer, a screwdriver, your new Crucial SSD, and your computer's owner's manual.

 2. Back up important files

-Before starting the install process, save any important files on your computer to an external storage drive, a USB flash drive, or cloud storage.
+Before installing, save any important files to an external storage drive, a USB flash drive, or cloud storage.

 3. Go slowly and deliberately

-The information you need is all here.
-Your computer will likely look different than the ones shown, but the process is the same.
-Read each step thoroughly and consult our Helpful Tips for more info.
+Read each step thoroughly – your computer will likely look different than the ones shown, but the process is the same.

 Helpful tip

 NVMe SSD support and drivers are not available for Windows® 7.
-Your computer or motherboard manufacturer might be able to add support.
-There is also a hotfix available from Microsoft® that can be applied to natively support NVMe drives for Windows 7.
+There is a hotfix available from Microsoft® that can be applied to natively-supported NVMe drives for Windows 7, or your computer or motherboard manufacturer may provide support.

 1. Shut down your system